-- Galatians 3:13 "Christ redeemed us from the curse of the law by becoming a curse for us, for it is written: 'Cursed is everyone who is hung on a tree.'" - Hebrews 9:27-28 "Just as man is destined to die once, and after that to face judgment, 28 so Christ was sacrificed once to take away the sins of many people; and he will appear a second time, not to bear sin, but to bring salvation to those who are waiting for him." - 1 Peter 2:24 "He himself bore our sins in his body on the tree, so that we might die to sins and live for righteousness; by his wounds you have been healed." - 1 Peter 3:18 "For Christ died for sins once for all, the righteous for the unrighteous, to bring you to God.
+Galatians 3:13 "Christ redeemed us from the curse of the law by becoming a curse for us, for it is written: 'Cursed is everyone who is hung on a tree.'"

+Hebrews 9:27-28 "Just as man is destined to die once, and after that to face judgment, 28 so Christ was sacrificed once to take away the sins of many people; and he will appear a second time, not to bear sin, but to bring salvation to those who are waiting for him."

+- 1 Peter 2:24 "He himself bore our sins in his body on the tree, so that we might die to sins and live for righteousness; by his wounds you have been healed." - 1 Peter 3:18 "For Christ died for sins once for all, the righteous for the unrighteous, to bring you to God.
 He was put to death in the body but made alive by the Spirit."

-Yes, when the Messiah died, He died a vicarious death.

-2. He died as a sin-bearer.
+Yes, when the Messiah died, He died a vicarious death. - 2.
+He died as a sin-bearer.
 As Isaiah puts it, "He was crushed ['bruised' in the KJV] for our iniquities."
-"Crushed" refers to the effect of the great weight the Messiah bore, the weight of our sin.
+"Crushed" refers to the effect of the great weight the Messiah bore.
+What weight?
+The weight of our sin.

 Later in verse 10 we're told, "Yet it was the LORD's will to crush him."
 But why would God crush The Servant, the Messiah, indeed, His own Son?
 Isaiah says He was crushed-that God crushed Him-"for our iniquities."
 While hanging on the Cross, Jesus took upon Himself the load of our sin.
 He died as a sin-bearer, our sin-bearer.

-Most of us have heard the words so many times before we struggle to appreciate the significance.
-Let it sink in, beloved.
+Most of us have heard these words so many times in our lives that we struggle to appreciate the significance.
+So hear them again, beloved, as if for the first time.
 Ponder what really happened at the cross.
-Paul put it this way in 1 Corinthians 15:3, "For what I received I passed on to you as of first importance: that Christ died for our sins according to the Scriptures."
+In the words of 1 Corinthians 15:3, "Christ died for our sins according to the Scriptures."